Tornquist/tornquist.github.io/_biographies/nathan.md

 in Chicago as a member of the [City Wide Symphony Orchestra](http://www.citywideorchestra.org/).

-I am currently working as a software developer for [Enova International](http://www.enova.com).
-At Enova I am a member of the mobile team, and spend my days designing everything from native applications (iOS and Android) to the servers that power them (Go).
+I am currently the iOS engineer for [ECD-Network](http://ecd-network.com/).
+Working on [SkinIO](https://skinio.com/) I am responsibile for building out the client application and setting up the team for long term success in the mobile space.